Betty Eadie: Early life and career

 After her NDE, Betty began volunteering her time at a cancer research center comforting dying patients and their families.
 She then studied hypnotherapy, graduating at the top of her class, and later opened her own clinic.
 After Embraced by the Light was published, Eadie gave up her hypnotherapy practice and began traveling extensively throughout the United States, Canada, Great Britain and Ireland, speaking on death and the afterlife.

-After four decades of NDE studies, Eadie continues to collect and evaluate near-death accounts, as well as giving speeches and lectures.
+Eadie continues to collect and evaluate near-death accounts, as well as giving speeches and lectures.